List of Airbus A220 operators

 Swiss International Air Lines is the launch operator of the A220.

 The following is a list of current operators of the Airbus A220 family aircraft in production by Airbus Canada Limited Partnership (ACLP), a joint venture between Airbus and Investissement Québec.

 Summary

-As of October 2025, there are 455 A220 family aircraft in service with 21 commercial operators amongst other undisclosed operators.
+As of August 2026, there are 538 A220 family aircraft in service with 21 commercial operators amongst other undisclosed operators.

-The five largest A220 operators are Delta Air Lines (81), JetBlue (55), airBaltic (50), Air France (48) and Breeze Airways (46).
+The five largest A220 operators are Delta Air Lines (93), JetBlue (66), Breeze Airways (64), Air France (58) and airBaltic (54).

 Current operators

 Delta Air Lines is the largest operator of the A220.